Cytlan/openbgi/Technical.md

 Takes 2 arguments; One a pointer to the destination in memory, and the 2nd the path type.

-If the type is 0, then we get gCurrentDirectory.
-If the type is 1, then we get DAT_00484130.
+If the type is 0, then we get `gCurrentDirectory`.
+If the type is 1, then we get `DAT_00484130`.

 Inputs:
-    1 - Type
+   * 1 - Type
-    2 - Pointer to destination
+   * 2 - Pointer to destination

 Outputs:
-    1 - 1 if successful, or 0 if no suitable path was found for the given type.
+   * 1 - 1 if successful, or 0 if no suitable path was found for the given type.

 #### 0x80 0x40 - sys1.loadcode